sbnsl/sbnsl.github.io/_pages/about.md

 Interests
 ----

-I am passionate about any ML topic, but currently, these are the specials:
+I am passionate about any ML and CV topic, but currently, these are the specials:

 - Adversarial ML
 - Network Compression